ForumsHyper-V Dojo forum

 It's no secret that there have been Office 365 outages in the past.
 O365 provides an impressive amount of uptime and a great SLA to go along with it, but almost every cloud service will face some downtime.
 These outages could last from seconds to several days.

 Some organizations can get by without access to their O365 data, but to many businesses that continual access is critical.
-Using Altaro Office 365 Backup, you will get business continuity and continued access to your data in the event of a prolonged outage.
+Using 365 Total Backup (formerly Altaro Office 365 Backup), you will get business continuity and continued access to your data in the event of a prolonged outage.

-Altaro automatically performs backups up to four times per day.
-To recover your data with Altaro Office 365 Backup you can select the Exchange Online mailbox, SharePoint documents or OneDrive documents you want to restore and the recovery destination.
+Altaro automatically performs M365 backups up to four times per day.
+To recover that data with 365 Total Backup (formerly Altaro Office 365 Backup) you can select the Exchange Online mailbox, Teams chat, SharePoint documents or OneDrive documents you want to restore and the recovery destination.
 If the O365 service is still unavailable, you can download a copy of the files to run them locally on a client's laptop until the service is restored.

 Most of the data protection features in Office 365 do not provide the ability to recover that data outside of the original location.
 If that user account no longer exists or you want to send that data to a different mailbox, you are out of luck.
-A solution like Altaro Office 365 Backup provides these additional options and gives your data recovery plan a little extra flexibility by allowing you to restore the data to different locations.
+A solution like 365 Total Backup (formerly Altaro Office 365 Backup) provides these additional options and gives your data recovery plan a little extra flexibility by allowing you to restore the data to different locations.

-Since backups are automatically taken more than once a day and retained indefinitely through your subscription, there will be many different recovery points to choose from.
-You can restore an entire mailbox or just search and restore an individual message using item-level recovery (ILR).
+Since M365 backups are automatically taken more than once a day and retained indefinitely through your subscription, there will be many different recovery points to choose from.
+For example, you can restore an entire mailbox or just search and restore an individual message using item-level recovery (ILR).
 If you want to restore files or a mailbox to a local computer, you can even download the files as a ZIP or compressed PST file.

 There is nothing worse than receiving your monthly O365 bill to discover that you are paying for unexpected storage charges.
 This can happen when too much data has been retained by Office 365 retention policy.
 Each O365 plan comes with a quota of storage.
 When an object in SharePoint online is deleted it goes into what's called the "Preservation Hold Library".
 The production data and the preservation hold library both count towards each tenant's storage quota.
 When you go over and above that number and need to purchase additional storage, you start to accrue an additional cost per month.

 Depending on the size of the Preservation Hold Library and your O365 retention settings, it's likely that using a backup application will be more cost effective than paying extra storage fees.
 Each O365 subscription only provides 10 GB of storage for each user.
-Altaro Office 365 Backup comes with unlimited storage!
+365 Total Backup (formerly Altaro Office 365 Backup) comes with unlimited M365 backups storage!
 Plus, you get many other benefits from using a backup solution which is designed for O365.

 The built-in Office 365 data retention features will only support active users.
 If an employee leaves your organization, you need to keep paying for their O365 subscription to retain access to that data.

 Using a 3rd party backup solution like 365 Total Backup (formerly Altaro Office 365 Backup), you to keep the users' data accessible and recoverable from the backup solution.
 If you want a copy to be automatically saved in the backup provider's cloud you will still need a backup license, but this is less than the cost of a O365 license.
 If you are a managed service provider (MSP), then you can pass these savings along to your tenants.
 It may not seem like a lot for each license, but over time that cost adds up.

 The backup and recovery features in O365 are scattered throughout many different tools and services.
 Retention policies are used to control how long data is stored after deletion.
 There are various tiers of hidden recycle bins that you can recover from, and you may get charged if a user goes over their quota (which may include their deleted items).
 You even have to use PowerShell if you have to recover an entire mailbox from deletion.
 Additionally, recovery features and functions can vary by O365 plan.

-A 3rd party O365 backup application like Altaro Office 365 Backup has all the functionality you'll need in a single tool.
+A 3rd party O365 backup application like 365 Total Backup (formerly Altaro Office 365 Backup) has all the functionality you'll need in a single tool.
 This centralized application ensures that nothing gets missed across all users.
 You can even see a full audit log of every backup operation.
 It is easy to deploy and manage your backup and recovery strategy for your Office 365 data.

-There is even a version of Altaro Office 365 Backup for Managed Service Providers (MSPs).
+There is even a version of 365 Total Backup for Managed Service Providers (MSPs).
 This means that, as an MSP, you can offer your customers a value-added solution with backup as a service (BaaS).
 This is easy to implement operate and bill for, giving you great ROI on your investment with Altaro.
 This version also enables MSPs to back up files on their customers' Windows-based, roaming and on-premise endpoints, for full tenant protection.

-It's safe to say that, as Microsoft 365 is a communications solution rather than a data protection service, the backup tools that come with Office 365 do not provide a complete solution to address your backup and recovery strategy.
-While they have some value, for a comprehensive and robust solution you'll need to rely on a dedicated Office 365 backup solution like Altaro Office 365 Backup.
+It's safe to say that, as Microsoft 365 is a communications solution rather than a data protection service, the backup tools that come with it do not provide a complete solution to address your backup and recovery strategy.
+While they have some value, for a comprehensive and robust solution you'll need to rely on a dedicated Office 365 backup solution like 365 Total Backup (formerly Altaro Office 365 Backup).

-Altaro Office 365 Backup enables you to back up and restore all your Office 365 mailboxes and files stored in OneDrive and SharePoint through an online console, allowing you to easily manage your backups.
-Data is backed up to Altaro's Microsoft Azure infrastructure as part of the package and M365 backups storage is unlimited.
-Lightning-fast 24/7 support are also included.
-A version is also available for Managed Service Providers, Altaro Office 365 Backup for MSPs, enabling them to provide Office 365 backup and recovery services and to manage and monitor all their customers' backups – including backups of their files on Windows-based endpoints – centrally through Altaro's multi-tenant, cloud-based console.
+365 Total Backup (formerly Altaro Office 365 Backup) enables you to back up and restore all your Office 365 mailboxes, Teams chats, and files stored in OneDrive and SharePoint through an online console, allowing you to easily manage your backups.
+M365 data is backed up to our global private cloud as part of the package and M365 backups storage is unlimited.
+Lightning-fast 24/7 support is also included.
+A version is also available for Managed Service Providers, 365 Total Backup for MSPs, enabling them to provide Office 365 backup and recovery services and to manage and monitor all their customers' backups – including backups of their files on Windows-based endpoints – centrally through Altaro's multi-tenant, cloud-based console.